tommykindle/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model it allows programs and scripts to update the structure and style of the document or page.

 2. What is an event?

+An event occurs when the user or the browser manipulates the page eg. mouse click or key press also when the browser loads.

 3. What is an event listener?

+Is an event object that handles the listener and carries out an action eg. a button click

 4. Why would we convert a NodeList into an Array?

+a Nodelist is just that a list of items that cannot be manipulated however converiting them to an array allows for manipulation or looping through them and performing array methods.

 5. What is a component?

+A component is a small set of reusable behaviors or logic applied to elements to prevent us from breaking the cardinal rule of D.R.Y.

 ### Git Set up